-This post was originally published a few years ago, but I felt it was so important I wanted to bring it back.
-It was inspired by an incident at my school, when a teacher asked parents not to bring outside goodies for Valentine’s Day because of kids with food allergies–but some parents sent in candy anyway.
+This post was inspired by an incident at my school, when a teacher asked parents not to bring outside goodies for Valentine’s Day because of kids with food allergies–but some parents sent in candy anyway.
 It got me thinking about moms and dads whose children have food allergies, sometimes life-threatening.
 I wondered what they would say about that candy.
 And I wondered what else they would have to say–to those of us who don’t have kids with food allergies–if they were given the chance.

 So I asked my friend Wendy Kops Mondello, whose 11-year-old son Joseph has allergies to peanuts, tree nuts, wheat, milk, egg, soy, sesame, mustard, strawberry and watermelon and who blogs about her experience caring for her son at Taste of Allergy-Free Living.
 Here’s what she said:

 Respect our judgment about how to keep our child safe.